renanbotasse/porto42/lvl_1_BORN2BEROOT/README.md

 `sudo ufw status numbered`

+- To allow incoming SSH connection (and the default SSH port)

 `sudo ufw allow ssh`

+- To allow Port 4242

 `sudo ufw allow 4242`

 `sudo ufw status numbered`

+?????????DENY or DELETE PORT 22???????????

 ## 3.5 Connecting to SSH <a name="connectingtossh"></a>